TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/SetupTypo3.rst

 .. _setup-typo3-installation:

-Setting up a working TYPO3 installation
+Setting up a Working TYPO3 Installation
 =======================================

 You will now need to use your git clone to setup a working installation